Shining-Force-Genesis/Shining-Force-Genesis/README.md

 ## Install

-Just download the latest release from the builds section extract the exe from the zip file and run it.
+Just download the latest release from the [release section](https://github.com/Shining-Force-Genesis/Shining-Force-Genesis/releases) extract the exe from the zip file and run it.

 ## Controls